juanpanore/spray-heroku-example/README.md

 This is an example of a simple Rest API in Spray that can be deployed to Heroku with New Relic stats supplied by Kamon.

-To run the tests use  sbt test -Dconfig.resource=src/main/resources/dev.conf as you need to use a different akka conf file.
+To run the tests use  `sbt test -Dconfig.resource=src/main/resources/dev.conf` as you need to use a different akka conf file.

 To run the example locally use foreman.
 Create a .env file with the following variables defined.
 Add in a new relic licence key and app name.
 If you don''t have one add the new relic app in Heroku.
-You must have a newrelic.yml file in the project root, you can get this from the new relic dashboard for your app.
+You must have a newrelic.yml file in the project root, you can get this from the New Relic dashboard for your app.

 Heroku config variables
 -----------------------